 The Trusts provide for investment options in any combination of stocks, bonds, fixed income securities, mutual funds, and other investment securities.
 Investment securities are exposed to various risks, such as interest rate, market and credit risk.
-Due to the level of risk associated with certain investment securities and the level of uncertainty related to changes in the value of investment securities, it is at least reasonably possible that changes in risks in the near term would materially affect balances and the amounts reported in the statements of net assets and the statements of changes in net assets (see Note 7).
+Due to the level of risk associated with certain investment securities and the level of uncertainty related to changes in the value of investment securities, it is at least reasonably possible that changes in risks in the near term would materially affect balances and the amounts reported in the statements of net position and the statements of changes in net position (see Note 7).

-The GESE Trust is a single employer defined benefit plan to which member employees contributed 13% of their base salaries or wages for FY 2012.
-The contribution rate was decreased to 10% of base salaries or wages for all member employees effective September 30, 2012 (See Note 10).
+The GESE Trust is a single employer defined benefit plan to which member employees contributed 10% of their base salaries or wages.
 The GESE Trust was established pursuant to the City of Miami Ordinance No. 10002 and subsequently revised under City of Miami Ordinance No. 12111.
 The City of Miami, Florida is to contribute such amounts as are necessary on an actuarial basis to provide the GESE Trust with assets sufficient to meet the benefits to be paid to the participants.
 Contributions to the GESE Trust are authorized pursuant to City of Miami Code Section 40-246 (A) and (B).
 A more detailed description of this plan and its provisions appears in the Ordinance constituting the GESE Trust and in the summary plan description.